tylert/yummy-scripts/brunch/hash_brown_casserole.rst

 ---------------------------

 * 1 1kg package of frozen hashbrowns, defrosted
-* 1 10oz. can cream of mushroom soup
+* 1 10 ounce can cream of mushroom soup
 * 3 cups of grated old cheddar cheese (about 12 ounces)
 * 1 cup of sour cream
 * 1 cup onion, finely chopped